andras-varro/wsl2i/README.md

 ## Install WSL22

 0. Check if your installation supports WSL2: Windows logo key + R, type winver [enter].
-You should have Version 1903 or higher, with Build 18362 or higher (standard Siemens clients supposed to be at least this version)
+You should have Version 1903 or higher, with Build 18362 or higher

 1. Enable WSL2
     1. Open an admin prompt (Press shift+ctrl and click on PowerShell/cmd)